Local SEO

 • Regular Updates: Google rewards active profiles.
 Aim to upload new, relevant photos regularly.

-Mastering Google Reviews and Responses
+Mastering Google reviews and responses.

 Reviews are arguably one of the most influential factors in local SEO and customer decision-making.
 Google itself recognizes reviews as a key ranking factor, and they are the #1 influence on consumer buying.
 Recent BrightLocal studies show that a majority of customers are more likely to use a business that replies to all of its reviews, and that 75% of consumers who are asked to leave a review go on to do so.